JacobAgerbo/EpiExploR/README.md

 See examples below.

-## Main Features in QuickFixR
+## Main Features in EpiExploR

-This package is mainly combining already established methods from really nice pacakages like _animalcules_, _lmerTest_ and _boral_.
+This package is mainly combining already established methods from really nice packages like _animalcules_, _lmerTest_ and _boral_.
 I am only trying to provide a more user-friendly approach.
 These packages should be fully credited for their amazing work!

 • Uploading of your data